TheLazySquid/Gimloader/plugins/CharacterCustomization/README.md

 # Character Customization

 This plugin lets you pick your Gim's skin and trail for any 2d gamemode.
-You can even use custom skins!
+You can even use custom skins! **Important**: Gimkit recently released an update that switched their version of Spine to 4.2 and changed which plugin they used for rendering.
+Old skins will no longer work.

 ![example](./images/image.png)